org-tigris-jsapar/jsapar/docs/introduction.md

 In this example we
 1. Load the Schema from a file by using a FileReader for the schema file.
 1. Then we use that schema to create a TextParser.
-1. We then create a DocumentBuilderLineConsumer that is a pre defined consumer that consumes all the lines and adds them to a Document object that will eventually contain all the lines that can be fetched when done parsing.
+1. We then create a DocumentBuilderLineConsumer that is a pre-defined consumer that consumes all the lines and adds them to a Document object that will eventually contain all the lines that can be fetched when done parsing.
 1. The resulting document instance contains a list of Line objects where each Line represent a line in the input file.
 Now, depending on what we want to do